And when you fall apart am I the reason for your endless sorrow?

 Slim's face remained impassive and yet Cooper knew instinctively that his friend was not pleased with either him or his behavior.
 That reaction further solidified his anger with himself at having been too hotheaded and stubborn to see things clearly.
 "By now you should have figured out how to keep your damned mouth shut.
 You keep after her about McDermott and throw the whorehouse in her face, I see why she threw you out, no mystery there.
 If you want her back, man go do some groveling.
 Is there something else going on?”

 This was it.
 Cooper leaned an elbow on the table and rested his chin in the palm of his hand.
 A vivid memory of that time so long ago when Slim believed Cooper had cheated on Julia came to mind.
 He winced slightly and then braced himself as he spoke in a quiet voice.
 "That's what I am going to need your help with.
 I went to Gemma Wilson's house.
 I was livid.
 At Beth.
 At Ryan.
 At my kids.
 At her for rekindling my memories of Jules.
-I took her that night.
-I slept with Gemma."
+Ryan bounced me off a wall, I wasn't thinking straight - no, he hit me hard, I don't even remember what happened, but I think I slept with Gemma."

 Slim leaned in, his mouth a twisted scowl.
 "Jesus fucking christ Coop: Gemma?
 Are you out of your mind?
 What're you telling me, that we've got to come up with a way to keep her from telling Beth?
 Give her what?
 Any damned thing she wants?
 Contracts for any piece of shit band she can dig up?"

 Cooper frowned.
 "I know it's bad; I know I fucked up.
+I shouldn't have gone over there.
 Are you going to help me deal with this or not?"

 Slim stood and looked down at Coop.
 "I'll make the call and set up a meeting."
 Hesitating as if he intended to say more, Slim released a deep breath.
 "I'll let you know the when and where."
 Turning he strode purposefully away.